 What’s the first question kids ask when they hear of an impending move?
 “Where are we moving to?”

 This is a great chance for you to get their ideas on the kind of new residence that would be perfect for your family.
-For instance, you could have them draw or paint a picture of their ideal home and their “must haves”.
+For instance, you could have them draw or paint a picture of their ideal home and their “must-haves.”
 These might include their own bedroom or a yard to play with the family pet.

 High school or middle school students can use a shared account in a real estate app and add their favorite homes for you to check out.
 They can even leave comments on the few options they have discovered.
 Just be sure they understand your budget.
+High school and Middle school-aged children will benefit from being a part of a conversation with you/your spouse about compromising on wants, likes, dislikes etc. If they like the house with the ugly wallpaper because their rooms are bigger, see if they are willing to help in removing the old wallpaper or tackling a similar update project.
+They may just surprise you.

 Involving your kids in this manner can be a great way to ensure you don’t end up with a home that they don’t like.
 Additionally, it introduces the element of teamwork in the search for a new home and moving with your kids.

 Can your child read and write?
 If yes, here’s another way kids can help with moving.
 Task them with tagging and labeling the moving boxes.
 Have them write where the boxes go in the new home, as well as what the boxes contain.
+Encourage them to give many details about the box like they are leaving clues for a detective.

 Pro-tip: Enhance their excitement about the task by encouraging them to paint or color their boxes.
 This way, they will certainly be recognizable for anyone involved in the move.